Skip to main content

 Atlantic Equity Challenge

 The Atlantic Equity Challenge (AEQ) is a research grant programme developed and funded by the Atlantic Fellows for Social and Economic Equity (AFSEE).
 It offers researchers and practitioners an opportunity to undertake innovative, solutions-oriented, collaborative research and thinking directed at tackling social and economic inequalities.
+The research grant is envisioned as more than a funding opportunity: it is the beginning of a long-term partnership between the project teams, the AFSEE programme, and the LSE International Inequalities Institute.

 Atlantic Equity Challenge 2026: Call for Proposals Now Open